Herbal Profiles #105

 Lesson 2: Episodic > One-Off Posts

-Most THC beverage brands treat their feeds like billboards, drop a photo, move on.
+Most THC beverage brands treat their feeds like billboards β€” drop a photo, move on.
 Instead, think about your channels like a show.
-Document the arc of a product launch from R&D to retail.
-Build a recurring content series around consumption occasions or lifestyle rituals, where the product/can is not the focal point.
-Let your community influence the direction through polls and comments.
-Episodic arcs keep people coming back.
+Build a recurring content series, document the arc of a product launch, give followers a reason to come back.

 Think Your Hemp Beverage Has What It Takes?

-The 2025 America’s Best Hemp Beverage Triple Crown is live — and it’s the chance for your brand to earn serious recognition across taste, branding, and consumer appeal.
+The 2025 America’s Best Hemp Beverage Triple Crown is live β€” and it’s the chance for your brand to earn serious recognition across taste, branding, and consumer appeal.

 I’ve partnered with America’s Best Beverages to make it easier for you to enter.
 Use code HERBAL15 at checkout for 15% off your entry fee.